xCykrix/k-value/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report an issue with ts.boilerplate.name
+about: Report an issue with k-value
 title: '[BUG] Generalized Overview of the Report Here'
 labels: 'Type: Bug, State: Conversation, Status: Unassigned'
 assignees: ''